-The results of ESG research (application of sectoral and normative exclusions and exclusions due to level-5 controversies) are the filter for the Sub-fund's ESG selection procedure.
+The results of ESG research (application of sectoral and normative exclusions and exclusions due to level-5 controversies) act as the filter for the Sub-fund's ESG selection procedure.

-However, the Sub-fund has not set a minimal rate for exclusion from the investment universe arising from use of this filter.
+However, the Sub-fund has not set a minimal rate of exclusions from the investment universe arising from use of this filter.

-How does the Sub-fund assess governance practices at the companies in which it has invested?
+Good governance practices for sound management structures, good relations with - and remuneration of - employees and respect for tax commitments How does the Sub-fund assess governance practices at the companies in which it has invested?